MatthewSmith430/CompaniesHouse/README.md

 ### Create Networks

-The follwoing functions create the various networks.
+The following functions create the various networks.
 Where a list of company numbers is required to create these networks.

 #### Interlocking Directorates Network

 There are two ways to create the interlocking directorates network:

 1.)
 From a list of company numbers

 ``` r